 After moving to Nova Scotia in 2010, she started working for the provincial government.
 Seeing the potential of this technology, she left to become a co-founder of Neothermal Energy Storage, on a mission to provide a warm home with a lighter heating bill.

 Outside of working on Neothermal, Jill gets out of bed for her three rescue cats and a great cup of coffee, and daydreams of summer days on Maritime beaches.

 Chief Research and Technology Officer

-Louis Desgrosseilliers was born in North Bay, Ontario.
+Louis grew up in North Bay, Ontario.
 He is a multidisciplinary heat storage expert and inventor, holding PhD and master’s degrees in Mechanical Engineering from Dalhousie University and a bachelor’s degree in Chemical Engineering from the University of Waterloo.
 Neothermal’s proprietary heat storage cell technology resulted from Louis’ NSERC-supported PhD research, from which he graduated in Fall 2016.
 Louis is passionate about promoting social and environmental well-being by developing an accessible cost and energy efficient indoor heating technology that the market has never seen before.

-Louis likes to run and bike when he has the time, and once biked 88 km in one day from Burlington to Waterloo just for the heck of it.
+Louis likes to run and bike (when he has the time), and once biked 88 km in one day from Burlington to Waterloo just for the heck of it.